 Metcon vs Romaleos, two training shoes with major differences.
 I’ve been lucky enough to get my hands on both of these shoes.

-One is a pure weightlifting shoe and the other is a CrossFit focused all rounder of a training shoe.
+One is a pure weightlifting shoe and the other is a CrossFit focused, all-rounder of a training shoe.

-I have owned several pairs of the Nike Metcon, including the Metcon Free which are an iteration of the basic Metcons but have a more soft feeling and are even more focused on the more active side of training with a very cushioned but still flat sole which would enable you to squat comfortably without compressing too much and effecting your form.
+I have owned several pairs of the Nike Metcon, including the Metcon Free which are an iteration of the basic Metcons but have a more soft feeling and are even more focused on the more active side of training with a very cushioned but still flat sole which would enable you to squat comfortably without compressing too much and affecting your form.

-So, in my opinion if you’ve owned or currently train in Metcons, you’re not getting much different here.
+So, in my opinion, if you’ve owned or currently train in Metcons, you’re not getting much different here.

 My First Pair of Weightlifting Shoes

 I’ve always thought that because I’m not a powerlifter or I’m not going for any sort of serious Olympic strength record that I don’t really need to spend money on a specific pair of shoes that I only wear for 2 exercises.

 Metcon vs Romaleos – What do they feel like?

 The most obvious and noticeable difference from the first moment I tried both of these out is how sturdy the Romaleos 4 weightlifting shoes are.

 They weigh probably a third more than the Metcon 6 do and they have no spring or bounce in them.